ammaar11aslam/sit323-2025-prac6p/README.md

 - Square Root
 - Modulo

+It has been:

+- Containerised using Docker
-It has been containerised using Docker and **published to Google Cloud's Container Registry** (GCR) for Task 5.2D.
+- **Published to Google Cloud's Container Registry (GCR)** for Task 5.2D
+- **Deployed to Kubernetes using Docker Desktop's built-in Kubernetes** for Task 6.1P

 ---

-## Docker & GCR Instructions
+## Docker & GCR Instructions (Task 5.2D)

 ### Step 1: Build Docker Image